julianpoemp/ngx-htaccess-generator/README.md

 # ngx-htaccess-generator

 The goal of this project is to create a easy-to-use generator that creates .htaccess files for individual Angular applications.
+You can finde the web-application here: https://julianpoemp.github.io/ngx-htaccess-generator/.

 ## Why?